-If someone you know has been detained by U.S. Immigration and Customs Enforcement, “ICE”, it is crucial that you understand about the requirements and correct procedures to get the alien released from detention.
+If someone you know has been detained by U.S. Immigration and Customs Enforcement, “ICE”, it is crucial that you understand the requirements and correct procedures to get the alien released from detention.
 Here is some information in regards to immigration bond requirements and procedures.

 Eligibility for Immigration Bond

 A detained individual can be found eligible for and be granted bond in two ways:

 ICE determines the alien eligible for a release on bond and will set a bond amount.
 If this is the case, you can expect to be able to pay the immigration bond within a week after detention.

 In those cases where ICE declines the bond or the ICE bond is deemed too high, an immigration bond hearing before an immigration judge can be requested.
 The immigration judge will decide whether the bond can be granted or whether the initial amount set by ICE can be lowered.

 This decision by the immigration judge is made based on various factors: